DorinC2k/graphrag/docs/config/models.md

 ```

 Provide the `api_base` if your embedding model is served through a Hugging Face
+Inference Endpoint by setting `HUGGINGFACE_API_BASE` in your environment.
-Inference Endpoint.
-The token supplied via `api_key` will be sent as a Bearer
+The token supplied via `HUGGINGFACE_API_TOKEN` will be sent as a Bearer token
-token when calling the endpoint.
+when calling the endpoint.

 Another option would be to avoid using a language model at all for the graph extraction, instead using the `fast` [indexing method](../index/methods.md) that uses NLP for portions of the indexing phase in lieu of LLM APIs.